 This past year has been a little busy.
-Among rebranding the business, launching my new product, reshuffling my staff, starting a mastermind group, and working through client turnover, it’s sometimes difficult to establish a rhythm, let alone set aside time to reflect on where I am and where I want to go.
+Among them starting a mastermind group, and working through client turnover, it’s sometimes difficult to establish a rhythm, let alone set aside time to reflect on where I am and where I want to go, rebranding the business, launching my new product,.

 I admit to being a stubborn perfectionist – someone who refuses to quit – even when all signs indicate that I should give up or to take a break.
 I also admit to not knowing what to do with myself when all the ‘work’ is done.
 If it’s actually ‘done,’ I find a way to revise it or create even more work.